About Developing for Mac

 Using the developer tools and system frameworks, you can develop a wide variety of software for Mac, including the following:

 Apps.
 Apps help users accomplish tasks that range from creating content and managing data to connecting with others and having fun.
-OS X provides a wealth of system technologies that you can use to extend the capabilities of your apps and enhance the experience of your users.
+OS X provides a wealth of system technologies such as app extensions and handoff, that you use to extend the capabilities of your apps and enhance the experience of your users.

 Frameworks and libraries.
 Frameworks and libraries enable code sharing among apps.